LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Experiments

 \subsection{Dataset}

 To establish our framework, we curated three new citation graph benchmark datasets from three distinct domains: medicine, computer science, and physics.
-Compared with existing citation graph datasets such as such as ogbn-arxiv-TA \cite{yan2023comprehensive} and Semantic Scholar Network dataset \cite{an2021enhancing}, our datasets offer several advantages: \begin{itemize} \item In addition to each paper's title and abstract, node attributes in our graph include the paper's related work section (when available). \item Each edge is annotated with the citing sentence extracted from the citing paper, along with its local context (\ie the preceding and following sentences), thus capturing how the papers discuss one another.
-Additionally, each edge contains an indicator variable specifying whether the cited paper is mentioned in the related work section of the citing paper, thus distinguishing between literature review citations and in-paper technical citations. \end{itemize} Our dataset not only facilitates the construction of the dataset for instruction tuning but also allows for the evaluation of downstream tasks detailed in the previous sections and serves as a test bed for assessing the performance of the related work generation task.
+Compared with existing citation graph datasets such as ogbn-arxiv-TA \cite{yan2023comprehensive} and Semantic Scholar Network dataset \cite{an2021enhancing}, our datasets offer several advantages: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item Besides the title and abstract, node attributes in our graph include the paper's related work section (when available). \item Each edge is annotated with the citing sentence extracted from the citing paper, along with its local context (\ie the preceding and following sentences), thus capturing how the papers discuss one another.
+Additionally, each edge contains an indicator specifying whether the cited paper is mentioned in the related work section of the citing paper, thus distinguishing between literature review citations and in-paper technical citations. \end{itemize} Our dataset not only facilitates the construction of the dataset for instruction tuning but also allows for the evaluation of downstream tasks detailed in the previous sections and serves as a test bed for assessing the performance of the related work generation task.
 The medicine portion is constructed based on the PubMed Central repository.
 Meanwhile, the computer science and physics categories are derived from the LaTeX sources from the arXiv repository.
 For dataset statistics, examples, and more detailed information about the construction process, please refer to Appendix B.